Home > Basin Information

 • Delaware (979 square miles, 7.23%)

-• Includes 42 counties, and 836 municipalities
+Counties & Municipalities: Includes 42 counties, and 836 municipalities; view information here

 • Population Served by the Delaware River Basin (pdf; presented by DRBC staff, June 2023)

-• Water Use: Nearly 6.4 billion gallons of water are withdrawn from the basin each day; this includes ground and surface water withdrawals for a variety of uses, the main three being thermoelectric power generation, public water supply, and industry.
+Water Use: Nearly 6.4 billion gallons of water are withdrawn from the Basin each day; this includes ground and surface water withdrawals for a variety of uses, the main three being thermoelectric power generation, public water supply and industry.

-• Economic Engine: Supports a water-based economy of over $20 billion dollars annually, from recreation, water quality, water supply, hunting/fishing, ecotourism, forest, agriculture, open space and port benefits; supports ~600,000 jobs.
+Economic Engine: Supports a water-based economy of over $20 billion dollars annually, from recreation, water quality, water supply, hunting/fishing, ecotourism, forest, agriculture, open space and port benefits; supports ~600,000 jobs.

 Related Resources